buk7456/FreeTX/README.md

 The transmiter and receiver schematics can be found in the 'schematics' folder.
 The major components are listed below.
 - 1x Atmega2560 microcontroller, 2x Atmega328p microcontrollers.
 - 2x SX1276/77/78/79 or RFM95 based Lora modules.
-However any module can possibly be used.
+Other modules can possibly be used with modifications to the source code.
 - 128x64 KS0108 based LCD.
 Any 128x64 LCD can however be used (provide own driver code).

 <p align="left">